joegasewicz/flask-file-upload/README.md

     # to the session.
 And therefore the session has been commited.
     blog = file_upload.delete_files(blog_result, files=["my_video"])

-    # Example of cleaning up files but not uipdating the model:
+    # Example of cleaning up files but not updating the model:
     blog = file_upload.delete_files(blog_result, files=["my_video"], clean_up="files")
 ````